Frequently Asked Questions

 Cost of Attendance for Mississippi State University is available at https://www.sfa.msstate.edu/cost.

 Yes.
-ACCESS is certified by the Board of Education as a Comprehensive Transition Program (CTP).
+The ACCESS Program is certified by the Board of Education as a Comprehensive Transition Program (CTP).
 As a result, students are eligible to apply for Financial Aid.
 To apply, visit www.fafsa.ed.gov.
 For questions, call the Financial Aid office at 662.325.2450.
 The priority deadline to apply for FASFA is April 1.

 Please visit the Giving tab for more information on giving.